PLANC: More Than Just A Board

 Heather Struck, Cornell University, (NAPLA,) served as chair from 2011-2013, assumed an active role in the planning of the 2012 Washington, D.C.
 National Conference.
 Also, as Chair, she also took the lead in efforts to strengthen PLANC’s ties with the ABA and in urging undergraduate institutions to invest resources in pre-law advising and not shift responsibility to their own law schools and thereby creating a potential conflict of interest.

-Gwyn Wallander served as chair from 2013-2015.
+Gwyn Wallander (MAPLA), University of Wisconsin-Milwaukee, served as chair from 2013-2015.
 During this time the listserv was migrated from Elon University and Nim Bactchelor, who had hosted graciously to Google Groups which is a non-university system.
-The PLANC board will continually now appoint a listserv and webmaster.
+The PLANC board will continually now appoint a listserv manager and webmaster.

 The planning also began for the 2016 national conference and Chicago was selescted as the conference site.
 Coordination of the six Chicago law schools was underway along with an extensive conference committee structure.

-Wendy Vonegut (SAPLA) current chair, has assumed an active role in working on the 2016 Chicago Conference and has been appointed to the AccessLex Institute (formerly Access Group) Educational Committee.
+Wendy Vonegut (SAPLA) from Methodist University served as chair from 2015 to 2017.
+She had an active role in working on the 2016 Chicago Conference and has been appointed to the AccessLex Institute (formerly Access Group) Educational Committee.

 This brief history, really more fragments than narrative, is basically a skeletal outline of what will become a more comprehensive history in the next few years.
 Readers and Board members, past and present, are invited to add both to the skeleton and the flesh.
 Especially welcome are vignettes that bring color to this ongoing history.
 It is the hope of those who have, and do currently serve on the PLANC Board, that PLANC can continue to live up to its purposes as stated in the Preamble to its By-Laws of advocating the interests of the APLAs, acting as a liaison between and among the APLAs and between the APLAs and Law Services, and assisting in the improvement of the skills of pre-law advisors through a quadrennial National Conference and other appropriate means.